pypy/pypy/pypy/doc/embedding.rst

 Missing PyPy.h
 --------------

-.. note:: PyPy.h is in the nigthly builds and goes to new PyPy releases (>2.2.1).
+.. note:: PyPy.h is in the nightly builds and goes to new PyPy releases (>2.2.1).

 For PyPy <= 2.2.1, you can download PyPy.h from PyPy repository (it has been added in commit c4cd6ec):